Ruck March Packing Guide

 Some say that packing a rucksack can be an art form perfected only through experience.
 It’s common to see the occasional rucksack that’s packed incorrectly – and five miles later, you’ll see someone struggling.
-Fortunately, we’ve put together a brief guide on how to correctly pack your rucksack in preparation for the 2018 Chicago Veterans Ruck March.
+Fortunately, we’ve put together a brief Ruck March Packing Guide on how to correctly pack your rucksack in preparation for the upcoming Chicago Veterans Ruck March.

 As you ruck, items packed tend to shift around if not packed correctly.
 If weight is not evenly distributed, you risk injury to your knees, back, and neck.

 Note: This rucksack is being packed with a typical “field packing” list for the military.
 Good substitutes and additions for civilian items can be – sleeping bags, towels, pillows, sneakers, water bottles, and weights.
 Just remember to stick to the core concept – keep the weight centered and close to the rucksack frame!

 This crucial first step allows you to visualize how you can begin packing your rucksack and give you a sense on how you can distribute the weight.